lightbug-io/docs/apis/v1/glossary.md

 `alertType` is a field that is attached to every point that is sent from the device to the server.

-It is a bitfield, meaning that it can have multiple values set at once.
+In the V1 API it is a bitfield, meaning that it can have multiple values set at once.

 ::: info <v-icon icon="mdi-calculator-variant-outline"></v-icon> Use this calculator to determine what any alertType values mean.
 <hr>